osuriyanto/capstone1_app/README.md

 ## About this app

 This is your helper to estimate the payback time and return on investment for your rooftop solar panels.
-The input distributed photovoltaics (DPV) generation data are from Western Australia's installed rooftop solar panels connected to SWIS (South West Interconnected System).
+The input distributed photovoltaics (DPV) generation datasets are from Western Australia's installed rooftop solar panels connected to SWIS (South West Interconnected System).
 Data is available from 2020 onwards in [AEMO's public website](https://www.aemo.com.au/energy-systems/electricity/wholesale-electricity-market-wem/data-wem/market-data-wa).
 In this app, the 2024's full year data is used.

 ## Inputs